freqtrade/freqtrade/docs/windows_installation.md

 error: Microsoft Visual C++ 14.0 is required.
 Get it with "Microsoft Visual C++ Build Tools": http://landinghub.visualstudio.com/visual-cpp-build-tools
 ```

-Unfortunately, many packages requiring compilation don't provide a pre-build wheel.
+Unfortunately, many packages requiring compilation don't provide a pre-built wheel.
 It is therefore mandatory to have a C/C++ compiler installed and available for your python environment to use.

 The easiest way is to download install Microsoft Visual Studio Community [here](https://visualstudio.microsoft.com/downloads/) and make sure to install "Common Tools for Visual C++" to enable building c code on Windows.
 Unfortunately, this is a heavy download / dependency (~4Gb) so you might want to consider WSL or [docker](docker.md) first.